 - Reduced property tax (IBI): Reductions for high energy efficiency properties

 Optimal subsidy combination example: Energy renovation costing 15,000 euros (windows + aerothermal pump).
 With a 40% PRTR subsidy (-6,000 euros) and 40% income tax deduction on the remainder (-3,600 euros), the effective cost is just 5,400 euros.
 For an improvement that can add 10,000-15,000 euros to your property’s value.
-These opportunity windows have expiration dates: PRTR funds run out in June 2026 and tax deductions in December 2026.
+These opportunity windows have expiration dates: As of June 29, 2026, the PRTR window is at its scheduled June endpoint and income tax deductions still use December 2026 as the time reference.

 Subsidy summary table